junksamiad/utjfc_reg_agent/backend/REGISTRATION_ROUTINES.md

 **Task**: Your current task is to:
 1. Take {child_name}'s email address
-2. Validate it has proper email format (contains @ and domain)
+2. Validate it has proper email format (contains @ and domain) and is not the same as the parent's email address
 3. If invalid email format, set `routine_number = 24` and ask for a valid email address for {child_name}
 4. **If valid email, set `routine_number = 28` and thank them for all the information they have given you so far, list all the info you have collected and ask them to confirm all the details are correct**